LiveOne launches All-Stars Talent Competition Series

 On-camera host and celebrity reporter for LiveOne, Chelsea Briggs will emcee the competition while providing exclusive behind-the-scenes interviews with participating artists.

-LiveOne members and music fans will be able to watch all four quarterly competitions, as well as the final, on LiveOne.com.
-See the announcement of the participants in the first competition on March 27, 2023.
+LiveOne members and music fans will be able to watch all the competitions, as well as the final, on LiveOne.com.
+Participants in the first competitions will be announced on March 27, 2023.

 “Our members have skyrocketed to nearly 3 million, and now they get to decide who is the biggest talent among over 3,000 artists who have been featured on LiveOne.
 We are thrilled to celebrate our artists and our fans in one big global music event!” added Ellin.